 |Mahi Whakaari: Maori Performing Arts||TIKA357||20.0 Points|

-To be eligible to be considered for enrolment in graduate Creative Practices papers, a student should normally have completed a Bachelor of Media and Creative Technologies or an undergraduate programme considered to be equivalent by the Chair of the School of Arts.
-Candidates for the BMCT(Hons), PGCert or PGDip in Creative Practices should have achieved at least a B average over either all of the papers in their undergraduate major or the best three 300 level papers in the major.
-Candidates for the MMCT in Creative Practices should have achieved at least a B+ average in their undergraduate major.
+To be eligible to be considered for enrolment in graduate Creative Practices papers, a student should normally have completed a Bachelor of Media and Creative Technologies or an undergraduate programme considered to be equivalent by the Chair of the School of Arts and have achieved at least a B average over either all of the papers in their undergraduate major or the best three 300 level papers in the major.

 To complete a MMCT in Creative Practices, students must complete 180 points at 500 level including CRPC502, CRPC593 and 60 points from MUSI502, MUSI560, SMST507, SPLS520, THST544 and THST561.